aicenter/gtlib2/CONTRIBUTING.md

 For a reference example how to implement a domain please take a look at `domains/goofSpiel.h`, `domains/goofSpiel.cpp`

-Each domain must pass automatic test evaluation -- please write several instances of your domains and add them to `tests/domainsTest.cpp`
+Each domain must pass automatic test evaluation -- please write several instances of your domains and add them to `tests/domainsTest.cpp`.
+You should also implement tests of your specific domains, testing if it behaves correctly under small set of different parameterizations.

 You should understand the basic model of how domains work, see "High-level overview" in `README.md`.